 Stock options granted under the Plan may either be ISOs or stock options that are not intended to qualify as ISOs ("nonqualified stock options" or "NQSOs").
 The administrator will establish the exercise price per share under each stock option, which will not be less than the fair market value (or 110% of the fair market value in the case of ISOs granted to individuals who own more than 10% of the Company's common stock) of a share on the date the stock option is granted, except in certain cases where substitute or replacement awards are granted in connection with a merger or acquisition.
 The administrator will establish the term of each stock option, which in no case may exceed a period of 10 years from the date of grant (or five years in the case of ISOs granted to individuals who own more than 10% of the Company's common stock).
-Unless the administrator determines otherwise, (i) upon termination of employment other than due to death, disability, retirement or termination for cause, to the extent vested on the date of such termination, stock options remain exercisable for three months following such date (or until the expiration date of the stock option, if earlier), (ii) upon death or disability, stock options become fully vested and remain exercisable for one year following such event (or until the expiration date of the stock option, if earlier), (iii) upon retirement, stock options become fully vested and remain exercisable until their expiration date, and (iv) upon termination of employment for cause, all stock options are forfeited.
+Unless the administrator determines otherwise, (i) upon termination of employment other than due to death, disability, retirement or termination for cause, to the extent vested on the date of such termination, stock options remain exercisable for three months following such date (or until the expiration date of the stock option, if earlier), (ii) upon termination of employment for cause, and remain exercisable for one year following such event (or until the expiration date of the stock option, if earlier), (iii) upon termination of employment for cause, all stock options become fully vested and remain exercisable for one year following such event (or until the expiration date of the stock option, if earlier), (ii) upon termination of employment for cause, all stock options become fully vested and remain exercisable for one year following such event (or until the expiration date, and (iv) upon termination of employment for cause, all stock options are forfeited.